Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 Best Sleeping Positions for Sciatica

 There is no single perfect sleeping position for every person.
 The best sleeping positions for sciatica depend on the cause and severity of symptoms.
+However, research and clinical experience point to a few positions that consistently offer sciatica relief.
+These are worth trying one at a time.

 Side Sleeping With a Pillow Between the Knees

+This is one of the most recommended sleeping positions for sciatica relief.
+Sleeping on the unaffected side tends to work best.
 A pillow between the knees keeps the hips aligned with the spine.
 This reduces pressure on the sciatic nerve and helps the lower back relax.

 A body pillow works especially well here.
 It supports the entire length of the legs and prevents rolling during the night.